fwkrumm/5p/README.md

 # **P**ca**PP**lus**P**lus**P**layer (5p)

 Please be aware that this software is still in the construction phase.
 As such, it may contain bugs, incomplete features, and other issues.
+Additionally, the master branch may undergo significant changes.
+However, each commit should still deliver its promised functionality.
 Please proceed with caution.

 This project is open-source, but it is your responsibility to verify and comply with any potential license issues.
 We recommend thoroughly reviewing the licenses of any dependencies or third-party code used in this project.